 After GDPR implementation, for the most efficient validation process and to manage to keep information regarding a registrant anonymous, email Validation for DV (domain validated) SSL certificates can now only be approved via the default mail addresses known as:

 Upon submitting the order in the OpenSRS Control Panel, a DNS string is immediately provided and should be added to the DNS for the domain.

-Digicert (Symantec, Thawte, GeoTrust, and RapidSSL) orders require a DNS TXT record for DNS validation.
-This validation method requires you to create a unique DNS TXT record on your domain's public DNS and add the random value verification token—from the SSL order—to the TXT record.
-When validation is requested the SSL provider does a search for TXT records associated with the domain, and then verify the record's value includes the verification token (random value).
+Digicert (Symantec, Thawte, GeoTrust, and RapidSSL) orders require a TXT record for DNS validation.
+This validation method requires you to create a unique TXT record on your domain's public DNS.
+This is done by adding the random value verification token from the SSL order to the domain's DNS zone as a TXT record.
+When validation is requested, the SSL provider searches for TXT records associated with the domain using any public DIG tool, and then verify that the record's value includes the verification token (random value).

 Sectigo orders need to be validated by adding a CNAME record.
-They require the creation of a unique CNAME record, pointed back to Sectigo/Comodo CA. A CNAME DNS record is created under the Authorization Domain Name.
+They require the creation of a unique CNAME record, pointed back to Sectigo/Comodo CA (Certificate Authority).
+A CNAME record is created under the authorized domain name.
 The CNAME record is provided on the SSL order.

-Please note: The DNS Record provided is valid for 24 hours.
-If your certificate has not been issued within this timeframe a new record will be required.
+Note: The DNS Record provided is valid for 24 hours.
+If your certificate has not been issued within this timeframe, a new record will be required.